jishnujayakumar/MLRC2020-EmbedKGQA/README.md

 ```bibtex
 Placeholder for ReScience C BibTex
 ```
 Minor modifications have been made to [5d8fdbd4](https://github.com/malllabiisc/EmbedKGQA/tree/5d8fdbd4be77fdcb2e67a0dc8a7115844606175a) in order to perform the ablation study.
-In case of any query relating to the original code[1], please contact [Apoorva Saxena](https://apoorvumang.github.io/).
+In case of any query relating to the original code[1], please contact [Apoorva](https://apoorvumang.github.io/).

 For any clarification, comments, or suggestions please create an issue[i] or contact [Jishnu](https://jishnujayakumar.github.io/) or [Ashish](mailto:asardana@nvidia.com).